Wood Information For Wooden Pens Or Wooden Crafts

 Padauk a beautiful dark red in colour, used by cabinet makers for furniture accents and liked by woodturners.
 It is easy to work with but the open pores can make it hard work for pen turning.
 This particular Padauk pen is a nice example.

-Thuya Burr is one of my favourite woods for pen turning with so much figure and character in the grain.
+Thuya Burr one of my favourite woods for pen turning with so much figure and character in the grain.
 The colours and figure on this particular Thuya Burr fountain Pen are stunning.
-The wood is hard so sharp tools and some skill may be required.
+A dense wood so sharp tools and some skill required.

-Walnut a dark brown wood that is nice to work with used for lots of wooden crafts by English craftsmen, I prefer to use this on intarsia or as accent pieces unless figured.
+Walnut a dark brown wood, nice to work with used for lots of wooden crafts by English craftsmen, I prefer to use this on intarsia or as accent pieces unless figured.

-Walnut American Black is a dark coloured hardwood with a nice figure, it is also easy to work with and finishes well.
-Here is an American Black Walnut American Black Walnut pen.
+Walnut American Black, a dark coloured hardwood with a nice figure, also easy to work with and finishes well.
+Here an American Black Walnut pen.

 Wenge an African wood chocolate and dark brown in colour used in high-class furniture and as a veneer.
-The wood can be difficult to work because it likes to splinter.
-A bit of care and thought is needed for wooden pens depending on the grain orientation and the finish, or the pen may turn out jet black.
+The wood sometimes difficult to work because it likes to splinter.
+A bit of care and thought needed for pens depending on the grain orientation and the finish.
+Some finishes may turn out jet black on the pen.
 If the grain is running in the wrong direction there is a possible solution in the blog post-treating the wood.

-Zebrano or zebra wood gets its name from its resemblance to zebra stripes.
-Attention to where the grain is going is needed to make good wooden pens showing figure.
+Zebrano or zebra wood gets the name from its resemblance to zebra stripes.
+Attention to where the grain goes is needed to make good pens showing figure.